In this post, I’ll show you an example walkthrough of filling out ONE TEDx speaker application from start to finish:

 - The location – it’ll be easier to get selected for a local event, but you can apply anywhere you like.

-How to Apply to the TEDx event (and a checklist)
+How to Apply to the TEDx event (Example)

 Insider Tip: A TED Talk Application Checklist